berkkirtay/basicblockchain/README.md

-# Blockchain Applications and Implementation in Python (OLD VERSION **)
+# A Proof of Work Based Blockchain Implementation in Python
+**(OLD VERSION)**

 [![Unit Tests](https://github.com/berkkirtay/basicblockchain/actions/workflows/python-app.yml/badge.svg)](https://github.com/berkkirtay/basicblockchain/actions/workflows/python-app.yml)
 ![Coverage](https://img.shields.io/codecov/c/github/berkkirtay/basicblockchain)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A functional proof of work based blockchain implementation in python.
-This library lets you initialize a blockchain and perform transactions between peers.
+**This library lets you initialize a blockchain and perform transactions between peers.
 This implementation uses the proof of work method to build new blocks.
 Transactions are signed with a 1024 bit RSA key pair and you can create new wallets with unique key pairs.
-I will keep working on this library as I learn more about blockchain technology.
+I will keep working on this library as I find new features for this implementation.**

 ### Current components:
 - Blockchain implementation with user wallets